"Is Paris open for travel?"

 use common sense in deciding whether,

 when, and where to travel.
-The coronavirus won't disappear overnight, and
+The coronavirus and its new variants won't disappear overnight, and

 while France has one of the world's best health-care systems, a COVID-19

 When you book

 hotels, B&Bs, or apartments, make sure that your reservation can be